netlifeas/lightroom-integration/README.md

 #TODOS
-- Let the user select the Reotuch Link folder in the installer
-- Support no company filter
+- Better documentation
 - Better jobname prefix definition
+- Able to set all settings thru the installer